Many people believe in the logic:

 Sounds reasonable.
 After all, professional success will bring a sense of accomplishment and status.
 Nice.
-It’s associated with higher income and more wealth.
+It tends to come with higher income and more wealth.
 So it’s likely to make us happy.

 The logic is sound.
 But wrong.
 Not only wrong, but backwards.

 Researchers Lisa Walsh, Julia Boehm, and Sonja Lyubomirsky did a massive investigation of the potential relationship between career success and happiness, published in a 2005 paper.
-In a follow-up paper published in 2018, they revisited the research with updated evidence from different kinds of studies around the world, including cross-sectional studies, longitudinal studies, and experimental studies.
+In a follow-up 2018 paper, they revisited the research with updated evidence from different kinds of studies around the world, including cross-sectional, longitudinal, and experimental studies.

 From this extensive research, they found that happier people have a wide array of benefits and advantages, including: